montoyamoraga/class-randomness/installation.md

 ### Python 3 installation for Mac

 Mac computers come with Python 2 already installed.
-Open the Terminal app on your Mac and write the following command.
+Open the Terminal app on your Mac and execute the following command.

 ```bash
 python